-Clay County Community Outreach is an annual community ran event for all of Clay County.
-60+ non-profit organizations participate in this event giving away free food, back-to-school backpacks, hygiene kits, services and information to low-income and homeless families and individuals.
-Challenge Enterprises answered this call for help and organized a collection drive for hygiene items like shampoo, combs, body wash, toothpaste, toothbrushes, deodorant, etc. to be including in the hygiene kits.
+Clay County Community Outreach is an annual community-run event for all of Clay County.
+60+ non-profit organizations participate in this event giving away free food, back-to-school backpacks, hygiene kits, services, and information to low-income and homeless families and individuals.
+Challenge Enterprises answered this call for help and organized a collection drive for hygiene items like shampoo, combs, body wash, toothpaste, toothbrushes, deodorant, etc. to be included in the hygiene kits.

-Charles Slocumb, Enterprise Solutions USA Project Manager for Shipboard Logistics at Mayport NAVSUP, rallied his team to started their own collection campaign.
-"We don't need to be have deep pockets or be rich to help the needy, the poor and the hungry.
+Charles Slocumb, Enterprise Solutions USA Project Manager for Shipboard Logistics at Mayport NAVSUP, rallied his team to start their own collection campaign.
+"We don't need to have deep pockets or be rich to help the needy, the poor, and the hungry.
 We need to have a heart," said Kevin Dcruz.

-Once all the items were collected, the Mayport crew made the long drive from their site in Duval County to the Challenge Enterprises offices in Clay County for drop off.
-Upon receipt of the items, Challenge Enterprises Activities Coordinator, Stephanie Young declared, "Sharing is caring and it knows no boarders!"
+Once all the items were collected, the Mayport crew made the long drive from their site in Duval County to the Challenge Enterprises offices in Clay County for drop-off.
+Upon receipt of the items, Challenge Enterprises Activities Coordinator, Stephanie Young declared, "Sharing is caring and it knows no borders!"

-Thank you Charles Slocumb, Kendall Singletary and the rest of of the Shipboard Logistics team for showing your Mayport NAVSUP spirit and having a generous heart.
-A special shout out to Shred for Good for lending a hand in weight all the items and getting them ready for transport.
+Thank you, Charles Slocumb, Kendall Singletary, and the rest of the Shipboard Logistics team for showing your Mayport NAVSUP spirit and having a generous heart.
+A special shout out to Shred for Good for lending a hand in weighting all the items and getting them ready for transport.